-- (a) for a document in the possession of a committee that has not been tabled in the Assembly-the committee or the Assembly by resolution has given leave; or - (b) for a document in the possession of an inquiry that has not been tabled in the Assembly-the inquiry or the Assembly by resolution has given leave; or - (c) for a document in the possession of the Assembly that has not been tabled in the Assembly-the Assembly by resolution has given leave; or - (d) for a document that has been tabled in the Assembly and prohibited by the Assembly from being published-the Assembly by resolution has given leave.

-(2) However, if-
+- (a) for a document in the possession of a committee that has not been tabled in the Assembly-the committee or the Assembly by resolution has given leave; or - (b) for a document in the possession of an inquiry that has not been tabled in the Assembly-the inquiry or the Assembly by resolution has given leave; or - (c) for a document in the possession of the Assembly that has not been tabled in the Assembly-the Assembly by resolution has given leave; or - (d) for a document that has been tabled in the Assembly and prohibited by the Assembly from being published-the Assembly by resolution has given leave. - (2) However, if- - (a) an instrument requires access to or production of a document in the possession of the Assembly; and - (b) the Assembly has expired or is dissolved, prorogued or adjourned for more than 7 days;

-(a) an instrument requires access to or production of a document in the possession of the Assembly; and the Speaker may give leave for the document to be accessed or produced as required under the instrument.
+the Speaker may give leave for the document to be accessed or produced as required under the instrument.